sanyabeast/imginarium/README.md

 For example:
 - `output/stock/` - Images generated with the stock configuration
 - `output/art/` - Images generated with the art configuration
+- `output/avantgarde/` - Images generated with the avantgarde configuration

 ## 🖼️ Command-Line Usage